Yuvraj9021/UltraSonic-Speed-Camera---Yuvraj/README.md

 - Written code to read data from the ultrasonic sensor.
 - Data from the Ultra Sonic sensor is then sent to the server.

 ## Software Requirements
 - Arduino IDE
 - Visual Studio Code
 - Node Moduels

 ## How it Works

-- The ultrasonic sensor is similar to a Radar Gun that Police uses
+- The Ultrasonic sensor acts like a radar gun and sensors the pace of movement for something.
+For example waving a hand to and from the sensor.

 ## Resourses
 - https://randomnerdtutorials.com/esp32-hc-sr04-ultrasonic-arduino/
 - https://esp32io.com/tutorials/esp32-ultrasonic-sensor
 - https://www.upesy.com/blogs/tutorials/hc-sr04-ultrasonic-sensor-on-esp32-with-arduino-code-tutorial